Ac6Embedded/apollo-docs/docs/security/cra/qa.md

 ### Q4) Must debug ports be disabled if the PDE is in a restricted area?

-CRA does not say “always disable JTAG/SWD/UART.”
+CRA does not say always disable JTAG/SWD/UART.
 It requires minimising attack surface and preventing unauthorised access based on risk (intended purpose, foreseeable misuse, conditions of use).[2][7]
 Typical approach:
 - Disable debug by default, or require strong control (crypto unlock, per-device authorisation, tamper evidence, controlled service workflow).[7]
 - If debug must stay, document physical/procedural controls (access logs, roles, seals) and justify residual risk in the risk assessment and technical documentation.[2][7]